 Jefferson County adopts new wildfire code effective July 1

-Ahead of wildfire season, officials in Jefferson County have adopted new wildfire codes that will be effective on the first of July.
+Ahead of wildfire season, officials in Jefferson County adopted new wildfire codes that will take effect in July.

-The new codes apply to new building and structure permits applied for on or after July 1, and is intended to strengthen buildings against wildfire dangers.
+The new codes apply to new building and structure permits applied for on or after July 1 and are intended to strengthen buildings against wildfire dangers.
 The code requires homeowners to create “defensible space” around their homes, use ignition-resistant building materials and remove plants from close proximity to structures.

-For plants, trees must be pruned so that branches must be within six to 10 feet of the ground and tree crowns cannot be within five feet of any structure and must be more than 10 feet from chimneys.
-All plantings, including shrubs and mulch, must be removed from within five feet of a building, and firewood and other combustible materials cannot be stored within five feet of a building.
+For plants, trees must be pruned so that branches must be within 6 to 10 feet of the ground and tree crowns cannot be within 5 feet of any structure and must be more than 10 feet from chimneys.
+All plantings, including shrubs and mulch, must be removed from within 5 feet of a building, and firewood and other combustible materials cannot be stored also within 5 feet of a building.

 Within 30 feet of structures, homeowners must remove dead plant materials, prevent fuel accumulations such as firewood piles, logs, branches and mulch.